ifandelse/writing/techpro/web client storage options/post.md

         // more members, etc.
     };

 I'm cheating a bit in this example, since I'm only concerned with the first row returned from our query - but this looks a lot like the other commands we've run, with the exception of the fact that we're actually making use of the arguments passed to our third argument callback.
-The second arg to that callback, `results` contains the records returned from our query.
+The second argument to that callback, `results` contains the records returned from our query.
 If we have rows, we grab the name and location from the first one and pass them into the `cb` callback, which was passed by the code that invoked `loadFromDB`.
 You can, of course, but more substantial SQL commands if necessary (specifying a WHERE clause, for example).

 ##Deleting Data
 Just like the other commands, we start with a transaction, and pass in a DELETE command as our command text, removing all the rows currently in the "example" table.